Thio Li-ann: Political career

 Thio's speech also drew the criticism of Michael Kirby, then a judge of the High Court of Australia, who referenced it in a speech he delivered in Brisbane on 16 November 2007.
 The content of his speech was subsequently published in The Sydney Morning Herald on 19 November 2007.

 During the debate, Thio revealed that playwright Alfian Sa'at had sent her a short email saying, among other things, that "I hope I outlive you long enough to see the repeal of 377A and on that day I will piss on your grave."
 Sa'at later took responsibility for the email, saying it was sent in a moment of folly in response to the rumour that Thio had called the police to complain about a "Pink Picnic" some members of the gay community were organising in the Botanic Gardens.
 Thio later denied the allegation, and Sa'at apologised.
 Subsequently, in November 2007, Thio was alerted by the media to an anonymous threatening letter addressed to her stating: "We know where you work, we'll send people there to hunt you down".
 Thio made a police report the same day.

+Thio has also expressed opposition to Singapore's abortion laws.
+In a 2023 interview, she said Singapore had "very liberal abortion laws" and that she "strongly disagree[d]" with them, arguing that liberal access to abortion "cheapen[s] life" and that discussions of human rights should include a "right to be born".
+In the same interview, she described marriage as "a social good" and discussed demographic concerns and family formation.